penbuvt/prolog-logic-puzzles/README.md

-# Logic Puzzled Solved with Prolog
+# Logic Puzzles Solved with Prolog

 This repo contains solutions to logic puzzles written in Prolog.
 These have been written for [SWI-Prolog][].